tjausm/Jip/readme.md

 1. Install rust & cargo
 2. Install cmake
 3. Install llvm
-4. run `cargo build -vv` in the root folder (it can take up to 20 min for the z3-sys package to install, add the `-vv` flag to make sure the build process is still in progress)
+4. run `cargo build -vv` in the root folder (it can take 20 - 30 min to build due to z3 the package, add the `-vv` flag to make sure the build process is still in progress)

 ## Generating tests from OOX programs